 Tactical pen review from Gear Hall describes this pen as “unique design makes sure you write upside down and even in the rain without any trouble.
-To keep it safe and secured, you will use the blackened stainless steel”, while an amazon reviewer simply put it as “An ideal non-lethal self defense weapon”
+To keep it safe and secured, you will use the blackened stainless steel”.

 What is the Tactical Pen for You?

 So I’ve looked at a bunch of tactical pens and checked may expert reviews.
 Which pen is the “best” one?
 Whatever my ex-military husband says about the technicalities of having “the best” weaponized pen in my bag, I would still have something to say on the matter, because the bottomline is, I will be the one to use it.
 The pen is absolutely no good to me if I’m not actually using it.
 If it’s at the office in the desk, it won’t keep me safe.

 When faced with a multitude of choices, one of the things to do is eliminate the one/ones that does not fit your criteria and go from there, hopefully arriving in an informed intelligent decision, hopefully.